 Cakeage, Mx, bants – you’ve (hopefully) heard about the new words we’ve just added to OxfordDictionaries.com, but do you also know what they mean?
 Take this quick quiz to see if you can match the word with the correct definition.

 How well do you know nouns?
 Here’s a quick quiz to see whether you can identify count nouns, mass nouns, proper nouns, verbal nouns, and every other type of noun under the sun.
 Find out more about nouns.

 Today (4 August) is Barack Obama’s 54th birthday!
 During his 2008 campaign for presidency, Obama was criticized by Hillary Clinton for his ‘well-versed’ speeches, i.e. that his public addresses were mere rhetoric without any substance.
 He responded to her claim, arguing that speeches held the power to inspire nations to believe in change: ‘Don’t tell […]

-Cajole, camarilla, and parergon: do you remember last month’s Words of the Day?
-Take our vocabulary quiz to test your knowledge.
+Have you been paying attention to this month’s Words of the Day?
+Can you remember what a mesomorph is?
+Or what pyrophoric means?
+Take the quiz to find out if you can match the words to their correct definitions!
 Not yet signed up to our free Word of the Day service?
 Click here to receive your daily word.

 Word of the Day: keitai - (in Japan) a mobile phone... ow.ly/35iG2D